technofocus-pte/msignt2/Lab 03 - Setting up MLOps for model training and deployment.md

     ![](./media/image84.png)

->**Summary:** By implementing the MLOps pipelines, we have automated the process of model deployment and lifecycle management.
-This ensures that Contoso Bank’s predictive models are continuously updated and deployed with minimal manual intervention.
-The automation enables faster iteration cycles and supports the bank’s dynamic marketing needs.
+>**Summary:** Using the Python SDK notebook, we have successfully trained and deployed predictive models for analyzing borrower behavior without relying on automated pipelines or DevOps.
+This approach allows Contoso Bank to manually update and deploy models as needed, enabling targeted marketing efforts with up-to-date insights into borrower behavior.